Meetings of the Whole Assembly

 Assembly Plenary meetings: The Assembly meets regularly to hold to account bodies such as Transport for London, London Fire and Emergency Planning Authority and London Development Agency.
 It also uses its Plenary meetings for regular discussions with the organiser for the 2012 London Olympic Games and Paralympic Games and to consider other issues that are important to Londoners.

 During Assembly Meetings, Members may move a Motion.
 These are put forward, usually in writing, by individual Members who speak in support of them.
 Other Members, who may agree with only part of the motion, can put forward an amendment to the wording of the motion, which is also debated and voted upon.
 Votes on motions are carried by a majority of those Members present and voting.
-A list of Motions agreed by the Assembly can be found here.
+A list of motions agreed by the Assembly from October 2013 onwards and any responses received can be found here.